Rooting Out Incorrect RIPE Atlas Probe Geolocations: Conclusion

 \section{Conclusion}

+As operator-reported geolocations continue to be used as a foundation for many research studies, it is critical that we understand and maintain an accurate ground truth.
 In this work, we provide an in-depth analysis of operator-\textit{mis}reported geolocations.
-As of May 2024, we find only 197 (1.5\%) probes that do not respond from their operator-reported geographic location.
-However, misreported geolocations are often hundreds of miles away from their reported locations, causing entire countries to lose the majority---if not all---of their probe coverage.
+Between May 2024 and March 2025, we conservatively infer that at least 470 (3.96\%) probes likely do not respond from their operator-reported geographic location.
+However, misreported geolocations are often hundreds of kilometers away from their reported locations, leaving entire countries without the majority---if not all---of their probe coverage.
 Furthermore, the problem is only getting worse: within the past five years, the number of probes reporting the wrong location has increased tenfold.
 We find that operator error is often at fault, with 76\% of probes that historically violated SOI no longer violating SOI due to updated metadata.
 Furthermore, it takes most operators over 7 weeks to update metadata after SOI violations begin.
-We open-source our methodology, release a list of 391 likely inaccurately geolocated RIPE Atlas probes from the past five years, and maintain a weekly-updated list of currently violating \atlas probes to help researchers sanity check the dataset they rely upon.